-The MEMS sensors consist of two or three temperature sensors and a heater, vapor deposited as a microscopic molecular layer on a thin membrane.
-Conceptually the MEMS is sensor low-energetic and due to the membrane thermally and stress isolated, this ensures that MEMS sensors are free of any mechanical and thermal stress.
+The MEMS sensors consist of two or three temperature sensors and a heater, vapor-deposited as a microscopic molecular layer on a thin membrane.
+Conceptually the MEMS is sensor low-energetic, and due to the membrane thermally and stress isolated, this ensures that MEMS sensors are free of any mechanical and thermal stress.
 An additional plus point: the sensor is part of an electronic circuit all mounted on the MEMS.
-The measured signal is immediately digitized on the MEMS sensor itself.
-No bad connections, no EMC distorting the signal.
-These are the main reasons why MEMS sensors are without drift and maintain a long-term accuracy, reproducibility, and reliability.
+The measured signal digitalized immediately on the MEMS sensor itself.
+No bad connections, no EMC was distorting the signal.
+These are the main reasons why MEMS sensors are without drift and maintain long-term accuracy, reproducibility, and reliability.

 Other advantages are that the sensor is very fast: 50 msec response time.
 When you power the unit up is ready for use within one second, while capillary concepts take 15 minutes).
-The instrument does not need the zero adjustments on a regular basis (for capillary MFCs a standard routine).
+The instrument does not need the zero adjustments regularly (for capillary MFCs a standard routine).
 MEMS-based MFCs offer the significantly better reliability of the measured and regulated flow.

-However the K-factors calibrations are not always accurate, some MFCs better than others, best is always to calibrate with the real gas, although most capillary manufacturers do not do this.
+However the K-factors calibrations are not always accurate, some MFCs better than others, the best is still to calibrate with the real gas, although most capillary manufacturers not doing this.
 Other plus points are the availability of high-pressure versions and the choice of material for corrosive applications.

 - PVD-and other processes in the semiconductor industry

-- Dosage of air, O2, N2 and CO2 in bioreactors
+- The dosage of air, O2, N2, and CO2 in bioreactors

 - Air injection in ice-cream, for a creamy product and best taste